Vosges

-The Vosges (/voʊʒ/ VOHZH, /fr/; Vogesen /de/; Franconian and Vogese) is a range of medium mountains in Eastern France, near its border with Germany.
+The Vosges (/voʊʒ/ VOHZH, /fr/; Vogesen /de/; Franconian and Vogese) are a range of medium mountains in Eastern France, near its border with Germany.
 Together with the Palatine Forest to the north on the German side of the border, they form a single geomorphological unit and low mountain range of around 8000 sqkm in area.
 It runs in a north-northeast direction from the Burgundian Gate (the Belfort–Ronchamp–Lure line) to the Börrstadt Basin (the Winnweiler–Börrstadt–Göllheim line), and forms the western boundary of the Upper Rhine Plain.

 The Grand Ballon is the highest peak at 1424 m, followed by the Storkenkopf (1366 m), and the Hohneck (1364 m).

 Geography

 Geographically, the Vosges Mountains are wholly in France, far above the Col de Saverne separating them from the Palatinate Forest in Germany.
 The latter area logically continues the same Vosges geologic structure but traditionally receives this different name for historical and political reasons.
 From 1871 to 1918 the Vosges marked for the most part the border between Germany and France, due to the Franco-Prussian War.
 The elongated massif is divided south to north into three sections: